OpenNebula/addon-3par/README.md

 * datastore configuration via CLI
 * all Datastore MAD(DATASTORE_MAD) and Transfer Manager MAD(TM_MAD) functionality
 * SYSTEM datastore
-* support migration from one to another SYSTEM datastore if both are with `3par` TM_MAD
 * TRIM/discard in the VM when virtio-scsi driver is in use (require `DEV_PREFIX=sd` and `DISCARD=unmap`)
 * disk images can be full provisioned, thin provisioned, thin deduplicated, thin compressed or thin deduplicated and compressed RAW block devices
 * support different 3PAR CPGs as separate datastores